Slow clap to Disney on this masterpiece; it may be one of the best movies they ever made.

 1. The cast is ridiculous.

 Cersei murders everyone in the Red Keep.
 Oops, wrong Lena Headley role.
-In The Jungle Book, she plays Kitty, the adventurous and bold daughter of Officer Brydan, and friend to Mowgli.
+In The Jungle Book, she plays Kitty, the adventurous and bold daughter of Officer Brydan, and childhood friend of Mowgli.

 Sam Neill is Officer Brydan of the British army, and he is as adorable as ever.
 Hashtag Old Man Crush.
 So kind hearted and brave, that one.
 Sigh.